 Everything You Need to Know: Building a Green Vacation Home

-It’s no secret – there’s worldwide movement to healthier food options, eco-friendly products, and green energy use.
+It’s no secret – there’s a worldwide movement to healthier food options, eco-friendly products, and green energy use.
 It’s about time you transformed your property into the socially-valuable, clean home travelers are expecting.
-Draw more travelers and vacation goers while saving a ton of money and time (if you play your cards right).
+Draw more travelers and vacation-goers while saving a ton of money and time (if you play your cards right).
 Here are 5 ways to “go green” with your vacation rental property.

 This one might be a no-brainer, but you can save money and reduce your carbon footprint by investing in efficient, low-energy use appliances.
-In 2015, 89% of residential households had at least one energy efficient lightbulb.
-Your can evaluate your options for other long-term appliances such as refrigerators, dish-washing machines, and ovens!
+In 2015, 89% of residential households had at least one energy-efficient light bulb.
+You can evaluate your options for other long-term appliances such as refrigerators, dish-washing machines, and ovens!

 Graywater is relatively clean water from sinks, showers, and other household water usage systems.
 The idea is to reuse this water to minimize water consumption – for example, use the leftover water from a shower to flush your toilet.
 Since toilet water does not have to necessarily be clean, reusing it proves to be cost and energy efficient for this purpose.

 Most important is the impact you leave on the world.
 Many people recognizing the importance of clean and green practices for long-term goals.
 More and more they expect environmentally conscious decisions by each other, including vacation rental hosts!